JoelHT-Landmark/NuGet-PackageNPublish/README.md

 Fork it...
 Fix it...
 Generate Pull requests...
 Use it!

+For general chat about the NuGet.PackageNPublish tooling, there's also the JabbR channel - http://jabbr.net/#/rooms/NuGetPackageNPublish

 ## Thanks

 Thanks have to go to my company, Landmark Information Group (http://www.landmark.co.uk / @LandmarkUK) for allowing this